oceanprotocol/docs/content/concepts/did-ddo.md

 ## Aquarius Enhanced DDO Response

-The following fields are added by Aquarius in its DDO response for convenience reasons.
-These are never stored on chain, and are not taken into consideration when [hashing the DDO](#ddo-hash).
+The following fields are added by _Aquarius_ in its DDO response for convenience reasons.
+These are never stored on-chain, and are never taken into consideration when [hashing the DDO](#ddo-hash).

 ### NFT

-The `nft` object contains information on the NFT contract.
+The `nft` object contains information about the NFT contract which represents the intellectual property of the publisher.

 | Attribute     | Type     | Description                                   |
 | ------------- | -------- | --------------------------------------------- |